micean/gridwork/.roo/rules-code/common-rules.md

 - Read projectBrief.md first when a new task is started
-- NEVER executiong `npm run dev`，because program still running
+- NEVER executing `npm run dev`，because program still running
 - DO NOT wait for the result of `git commit` execution